zhili617/STAT-538-Final-Project/README.md

   *Understanding GLMM Fit Metrics: Comparing Binary, Poisson, and Zero-Inflated Models Across Cluster Designs*

 - **`r-references.bib`**
-  BibTeX file containing references used in the LaTeX report.
+  The BibTeX file contains references used in the LaTeX report.

 ---